Mohammeddaniyal/hr/README.md

 ## 🏛️ Project Architecture

-The architecture has been updated to accommodate the **Employee Management** and **Designation Management** features, with clear separation of concerns between data handling, business logic, and presentation.
+The architecture remains the same, with the following structure:

 - **Data Layer (DL):**
-  - Handles database interactions for both employees and designations.
+  - Handles database interactions for employee data.

 - **Business Logic Layer (BL):**
-  - Contains logic for handling business rules related to employee and designation management.
+  - Manages the logic for CRUD operations on employee records.

 - **Presentation Layer (PL):**
-  - Provides the user interface for performing CRUD operations for employees and designations.
+  - The **Employee module's GUI** was developed during this phase to provide a user-friendly interface for managing employee data.

 - **Database Data Layer (DBDL):**
-  - Interacts with the database through **JDBC** to manage employee and designation data.
+  - Stores employee data in the MySQL database using **JDBC**.

 - **Networking Layers:**
-  - **NetServer, NetClient, NetCommon, ProxyBL**: Handles client-server communication for CRUD operations over the network.
+  - **NetServer, NetClient, NetCommon, ProxyBL** continue to handle network communication.

 ## 🛠️ Technologies Used